 On July 15, 1976, Iacino called Armstrong’s home and his girlfriend answered.
 Iacino had an idea why his friend didn’t answer his own phone and asked, “Hey, is the couch potato there?”
 She then looked at Armstrong sitting on the couch and started laughing.
 Everyone loved the joke, especially Armstrong.
 He even immortalized it by publishing a cartoon of a giant potato (him) laying on a couch.
 There you go.
 That’s the couch potato origin story.
 It all started as a joke.

-A Parade Float Helped Make Couch Potato Go Viral
+A Parade Float Helped Make The Phrase Go Viral

-After only a few years, the phrase “couch potato” went from an inside joke between Armstrong and Iacino to part of our mainstream vocabulary.
-In an effort to monetize the phrase, Armstrong created a line of Couch Potato merchandise and even licensed the concept to other companies like Coleco for their Couch Potato dolls.
+After only a few years, the phrase “couch potato” went from an inside joke between Robert Armstrong and Tom Iacino to part of our mainstream vocabulary.
+In an effort to monetize the phrase, Armstrong created a line of merchandise and even licensed the concept to other companies like Coleco for their Couch Potato dolls.

 But even though Armstrong had the phrase trademarked in 1979, it was too popular to control.
 Everyone from media outlets to the average person started using it to describe someone who just sits around and watches TV all day.
 Merchandise pirates eventually wore Armstrong down.
 The legal fees and battles weren’t worth it and he gave up the trademark.